section-engineering-education/engineering-education/content/articles/building-scalable-projects-using-the-multi-module-architecture-with-spring-boot-and-maven/index.md

 ![Data Two](/engineering-education/building-scalable-projects-using-the-multi-module-architecture-with-spring-boot-and-maven/datatwo.jpg)

-Following the same approach, let us create the `Service` and `Controller` modules.
+Following the same approach, let us create the `Service` and `Controller` modules:
 - Right-click on the project name.
 - Click `New` > `Module`.
 - Select `Maven`, type in a Name (this time, it would be `Service`)